Walmart: Indonesia

+Germany

 In Germany, Walmart took over supermarket chain Wertkauf with its 21 stores for DM750 million in 1997 and the following year Walmart acquired 74 InterSPAR stores for DM1.3 billion.
-The German market at this point was an oligopoly with high competition among companies which used a similar low price strategy as Walmart.
-As a result, Walmart's low price strategy yielded no competitive advantage.
-Walmart's corporate culture was not viewed positively among employees and customers, particularly Walmart's "statement of ethics", which attempted to restrict relationships between employees, a violation of articles 1 and 2 of German constitution.
-The statement also violated German labor laws and led to a public discussion in the media, resulting in a bad reputation among customers.
 In July 2006, Walmart announced its withdrawal from Germany due to sustained losses.
-The stores were sold to the German company Metro during Walmart's fiscal third quarter.
+The stores were sold to the German company Metro.
 Walmart did not disclose its losses from its German investment, but they were estimated to be around 3 billion.